 Individuals can support the Community Scholars Program through the United Way.

 GFS prides itself on its historic campus located in the heart of Germantown.
 Along with regular maintenance to keep the campus beautiful, additions and enhancements are made to facilities when dictated by programmatic needs.
-Recent projects have included the Wade Science Center, a LEED certified green building, in 2009, a renovation to the Friends Free Library in 2008, and the replacement of a parking lot with a Campus Common in 2005.
+Recent projects have included major upgrades to the campus technology infrastructure in 2014, the Wade Science Center, a LEED certified green building, in 2009, a renovation to the Friends Free Library in 2008, and the replacement of a parking lot with a Campus Common in 2005.
 Gifts to capital projects can be made as one-time gifts or multi-year pledges.

 For more information about Capital and Endowment programs at GFS, please contact: Lisa Piraino, Director of Leadership Gifts, at firstname.lastname@example.org or (215) 951-2340, extension 3300.